tduyng/imgc-rs/README.md

-# Image Converter: imgconv
+# Image Converter: imgc
-Imgconv is a Rust-based command-line application designed to convert various image formats into other format using the [image](https://github.com/image-rs/image) crate.
+Imgc is a Rust-based command-line application designed to convert various image formats into other format using the [image](https://github.com/image-rs/image) crate.
 Now it only supports conversion to WebP format.

 It aims to provide a simple and efficient way to batch process image files for better performance and reduced storage space.